 The advent of summer brought the need for performance tires and new wheels.
 However the latter turned out to be a real nightmare of out-of-stock items, bad inventory management, and overseas refunds.
 Hence I decided to retain the snow and gravel rally wheels but went for a vintage tire look to satisfy my hidden love for 1980’s muscle cars: BFG Radial T/A – which brought a new “Stradale Corse T/A” sub-variant.

 Further refinements were made to the car such as the replacement of the heavy rear tow-hooks in favour of twin tow-straps, the addition of lateral polymer splash guards, lowered and re-balanced suspension.
-The new tires and suspension work has dialled-out the torque-steer issues previously encountered under heavy acceleration in lower gears.
+A quick run-down at the track saw the new tires and suspension settings dial-out the torque-steer issues previously encountered under heavy acceleration in lower gears.

 ***all specifications subject to change as project evolution continues***